Collection of best practices and other information around running Elasticsearch on AWS.

 - When running in multiple availability zones be sure to leverage shard allocation awareness so that not all copies of shard data reside in the same availability zone.

 - Do not span a cluster across regions.
-If necessary, use a tribe node.
+If necessary, use cross cluster search.

 - If you have split your nodes into roles, consider tagging the EC2 instances by role to make it easier to filter and view your EC2 instances in the AWS console.

 - Consider enabling termination protection for all of your instances to avoid accidentally terminating a node in the cluster and causing a potentially disruptive reallocation.